 Example: Add a ransomware threat feed to Splunk Enterprise Security

 This example describes how to add a list of blocked domains that could host ransomware to Splunk Enterprise Security to better prepare your organization for a ransomware attack.
-The feed used in this example is from abuse.ch.
+Replace the feed used in this example with a feed of your choice.

 - On the Enterprise Security menu bar, select Configure > Data Enrichment > Intelligence Downloads.

 - Click New to add a new threat intelligence source.

 - Type a Name of ransomware_tracker to describe the threat download source.

 - Type a Type of domain to identify the type of threat intelligence contained in the threat source.